 Manual deletion of an account

 Users can be manually deleted at any time.
-This can be done either by the users themselves or by administrators.
+This can be done either by the users themselves or by admins.
 When an account is deleted, all personal data is immediately deleted from the database (within 5 minutes).

 Deletion of the system